qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 );
 ```

 ### Multivectors

 **Available as of v1.10.0**

-Qdrant supports storing variable amount of same-shaped dense vectors in a single point.
+Qdrant supports the storing of a variable amount of same-shaped dense vectors in a single point.
 That means that instead of a single dense vector, you can upload a matrix of dense vectors.

 The length of the matrix is fixed, but the number of vectors in the matrix can be different for each point.